keylime/keylime/docs/installation.rst

 Keylime requires Python 3.6 or greater.

-Installation can be performed via an automated shell script, `installer.sh`.
+Installation can be performed via an automated shell script, :code:`installer.sh`.
 The following command line options are available::

     Usage: ./installer.sh [option...]